The Classic British Isles Buses Website

 Change was not long coming though, and while the choice of replacement vehicles was sometimes questionable, the variety of bus types and body designs continued unabated, and provided much interest for the enthusiast.
 Ex Ribble Leopards, Preston Panthers, South Yorkshire Nationals, and Atlanteans from various parts of the U. K. typified the fleet intake for much of the 1980s.
 New Olympians were next on the shopping list, followed by ex Hull Dennis Dominators, new Dennis Darts, Leyland Lynxes (new and used), then secondhand Olympians from Southern National, London Buses and Dublin Bus.

 1997 saw the arrival of the first accessible buses in the shape of 25 Dennis Darts (the largest ever batch of new buses to enter service).
 In 2000 the first step free double decker arrived, and all subsequent purchases have been of this layout, with vehicles supplied by Dennis, DAF and Volvo.
-During 2010 a new Transport Museum opened at Jurby airfield, and now houses a selection of various Manx buses.
+During 2010 a new Transport Museum opened at Jurby airfield, and now hou0ses a selection of various Manx buses.
 A second collection of preserved Manx buses was later established in the Douglas area.
 This site is largely concerned with the history of the bus fleets, but it's only fair to give a brief mention as well of the island's vintage railway and tramway systems, combining to give a varied transport system possibly unrivalled elsewhere in the world.

 Links to other sites of Isle of Man interest: